-If you're renting an apartment New York City, you can't be left in the cold.
-All tenants have the right both to an apartment that has heat when it's chilly outside and hot water throughout the year.
-As a renter, it's important to understand your landlord's responsibilities when it comes to providing heat and hot water, and what you can do if your landlord isn't fulfilling those responsibilities.
+If you're renting an apartment in New York City, you can't be left out in the cold.
+All tenants have the right to an apartment that has heat when it's chilly outside and to hot water throughout the year.
+It's important as a renter to understand your landlord's responsibilities when it comes to providing heat and hot water, your rights as a tenant, and what you can do if your landlord isn't fulfilling those responsibilities.

 New York City has a "heat season" during which time landlords must provide heat to their tenants.
 Under NYC housing law, landlords need to provide heat from October 1 through May 31 during specific times and when the outside temperature drops to a certain point:

-- During the day, the inside temperature must be at least 68 degrees everywhere in your apartment from 6 a.m. to 10 p.m. if the outside temperature falls below 55 degrees.
+- During the day, the inside temperature must be at least 68 F everywhere in your apartment from 6 a.m. to 10 p.m. if the outside temperature falls below 55 F.

-Who Do Heat and Hot Water Laws Apply To?
+Where Do Heat and Hot Water Laws Apply?

 - Government buildings